Borovaneca/CarWash/README.md

 ---

+* Interceptor for Banned Users

+An interceptor is implemented to handle access control for banned users within the application.
+When a user attempts to access restricted resources or endpoints, this interceptor checks whether the user has been banned.
+If the user is identified as banned, access to the requested resource is denied.

+---

+* Custom Exception Handling

+Custom exception handling is implemented within the application to manage and respond to exceptional situations or errors that occur during the runtime of the system.
+These exceptions are designed to capture specific scenarios and provide appropriate responses to users or client applications.

+---

 * Integration of External Services

 The project integrates with services like Cloudinary for managing and serving images or media assets.